diffusiondata/diffusion-kafka-connect/README.md

 The source connector takes a similar approach in handling the conversion from a Diffusion JSON message into a SourceRecord with a relevant Schema.

-*   The connector can subscribe to JSON, string, int64 or float topic types.
+*   The connector can subscribe to JSON, string, int64 or double topic types.
 *   The topic path that the Diffusion message was received on will be set as the key for Kafka, with an associated String schema.
 *   The JSON body will be deserialised into a Kafka-appropriate type.
 Where